Save the Dogs

 You can read the statute of Save the Dogs here.

 Today Save the Dogs runs two dog shelters in two separate towns in southern Romania; Cernavoda and Medgidia.
-They employ 35 people, five of which are veterinarians.
+In 2014 they employed 51 people, five of which are veterinarians.
 The remaining staff consists of vet’s assistants, animal keepers, drivers, catchers and administrative personnel.
 Save the Dogs pays a full time vet 250 – 400 euro/month, depending on their experience.
 The salary of an animal keeper varies from 100 to 150 euro.

 Save the Dogs also has a mobile clinic that reaches to the neighbouring towns and villages and offers medical care and sterilization of the animals for free.